aut0maticjack/lazyweb/General-Gardening.md

 * [Self Sufficient Me video about raised beds in small spaces](https://www.youtube.com/watch?v=Nh0ol-eAN2U)
 * [Self Sufficient Me video about Birdies wicking bed](https://www.youtube.com/watch?v=RAy8gd_Omd4)

 You can also grow some stuff in pots depending on what it is.
-Herbs and small edibles are fine in 20L to 50L pots.
+Herbs are fine in 10L to 20L pots.
+Small edibles like tomatoes are fine in 20L to 50L pots.
 Dwarf fruit trees want at least 50L, preferably 75L or even 100L.

 ## Info